ozsharfr/trip_planner/README.md

 #### Features

-- 🔮 Generates trip plans using a local LLM (via Ollama)
+- 🔮 Generates trip plans using a local LLM (via Groq)
 - 📍 Validates location coordinates with geopy and fallback LLM
 - 🧹 Filters out geographic outliers and invalid entries
 - 🗺️ Produces interactive maps with clustered markers and routes